I. The First 'Palm Beachers'

 - Digging Up the Haunted History of the Palm Beaches.
 (September 2016)

-- Palm Beachers Adjust to Life with New Neighbor - Donald Trump.
-(TBA)
+- Palm Beachers Adjust to Life with Their Neighbor - Donald Trump.
+(Below)

 INTRODUCTION: The Palm Beaches Yesterday and Today